Orange-OS-LE/CLI_Installer/README.md

 A GUI install system is coming soon, but for now, this is your only option.

+Note: 0.1.1 is broken, but 0.1.2 will be out soon to fix that.

 ## How to install:

 ### A stable version (latest 0.1.0) (recommended for most people)